rytse/rytse.github.io/_pages/about.md

 ---
 permalink: /
-title: "About"
+title: "Symmetry, Optimality, and Robotics"
 excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-# Symmetry, Optimality, and Robotics

 I'm a research engineer at [Matic](https://maticrobots.com/), where I work on problems relating to optimization and visual SLAM.
 At the same time, I'm finishing my master's thesis on representation learning for reinforcement learning at the University of Maryland, where I'm fortunate to be advised by [Professor Kaiqin Zhang](https://kzhang66.github.io/).
 I'm curious about symmetry and optimization, and I try to use these tools to make robots smarter.